IronsidesDawnlight/19TET-Piano/Readme.md

 # How to compile?

 Clone or download this repo.

-In Unity hub, have Unity locate the folder you downloaded.
+In Unity hub, have Unity locate the folder `19TET-Piano` you downloaded.

 Unity may display a warning sign and prompt you to download the correct editor.
 Follow the instructions.

-Open `SampleScene.unity`.
+Open `Scenes\SampleScene.unity`.

 # How to use?